What is Logistics Tracking and How Do You Implement It?

 Your customers should receive updates throughout the purchasing process, including order confirmation, order fulfillment, order shipped, and shipment status updates.

-That is where logistics tracking comes into play and links the logistics of shipping with the customer service of ongoing communication.
+That is where tracking in logistics comes into play and links the logistics of shipping with the customer service of ongoing communication.

 The benefits of using an Operations Experience Management platform